thowchang/risk_awareness/desirable_behaviour.md

-### Desirable Behaviour
+### Desirable Behaviours

-A number of desirable behaviours have been identified that positively influence the culture towards information security and its actual implementation in day-to-day life.
+A number of **desirable behaviours** have been identified that positively influence the culture towards information security and its actual implementation in day-to-day life.
 These include:
 * Information security is practiced in daily operations
 * People respect the importance of information security policies and principles.
 * People are provided with sufficient and detailed information security guidance, and are encouraged to participate in and challenge the current information security situation.